jcasanella/linux_admin_certification/file_system.md

 $ cp -ra /usr/share/doc/bash-completion* /tmp/b/
 ```

+To copy a file, preserving attributes use the paramenter `-p` (means preserve)

 The lastest command with the `a` it keeps the source timestamp when executes the copy.
 Otherwise will use the current timestamp

 * Drop file or folder.
 We can use the commands `rm` and `rmdir`